jirivrany/react-video-example/README.md

 React Video Example
 =========================

 This is a very simple example of responsive video player using ReactJS.

+Features:

+* responsive resize
+* custom seekbar
+* seekbar thumbnails computed in real time from preloaded video

 ### Running